NordicSemiconductor/asset-tracker-cloud-docs/saga/_sources/docs/azure/GettingStarted/Webapp.rst.txt

 Register a new user
 *******************

-Since are no predefined user accounts in the B2C Active Directory, you need to register a new user.
+Since there are no predefined user accounts in the B2C Active Directory, you need to register a new user.

 .. figure:: ./images/register-account.png
     :alt: Register a new user